jason-white/personal-site/content/journal/2022-09-05_mtg-with-brian-and-adam.md

 I've been hesitant to get back into the game because it means buying stuff, stuff that takes up a lot of space, stuff that you have to _continue_ to buy if you want to keep up.
 But is that really so bad if you're having fun?

 I played one of Adam's decks and I gotta make one of my own.
 The only Commander deck that I have is a pre-constructed one and it was kind of clunky in performance.
 Very slow to take off.

+Afterwards I finished meal prep, a nice Japanese beef curry that was on going in the crockpot all day.
+We ate some of the stew and watched Rings of Power Episode 1.
+I like it so far, the quality outstanding.